Horst Wessel: Nazi martyr

-Although Goebbels could not get Hitler to attend Wessel's funeral, Hitler did speak at Wessel's grave three years after his death, on 22 January 1933, for the dedication of a memorial.
+Although Goebbels could not persuade Hitler to attend Wessel's funeral, Hitler did speak at Wessel's grave three years after his death, on 22 January 1933, for the dedication of a memorial.
+The memorial, which was cubic in design, had a metal leaning flag and wreath on the top.
+It featured Horst’s name on the front, and on the back, the names of his father Ludwig and his brother Werner.
 Hitler called Wessel a "blood witness" whose song had become "a battle hymn for millions".
 He said that Wessel's sacrifice of his life was "a monument more lasting than stone and bronze".

 Sixteen thousand members of the Berlin and Brandenburg SA and SS marched past the Communist Party headquarters on Bülowplatz (now the Rosa-Luxemburg-Platz) – the Karl Liebknecht House – in a deliberately provocative act that Goebbels was very proud of having staged, calling it a "terrible defeat" for the Communists and "a proud and heroic victory of the SA on behalf of the party".
 He felt that the Communists had "a loss of prestige that could never again be made good", as they were relegated to fuming on the side streets.
 Once the "enormous procession ... led by Hitler, Goebbels, Ernst Röhm, and other top officials of the [party], ... marched to the St. Nicholas Cemetery ...
 Hitler spoke of Wessel's death as a symbolic sacrifice."

 That night, Hitler addressed a memorial service at the Berlin Sportpalast, at which the "Funeral March" from Richard Wagner's Götterdämmerung was played, and the stage was set as an altar made from "laurel trees, branches, candelabra and a larger-than-lifesize portrait of Wessel".
 Hitler lavished praise on "those fanatics who are consumed by the great task of their age" – "fanaticism" being a positive virtue among the Nazis – "who live for that task and who die for it ... [they would] later be not only the martyrs of their struggle but also the seed from which the subsequent harvest [would come]".